52North/WeatherRoutingTool/README.md

 # Pruning methods
 The pruning is the basis of the optimisation process for the isofuel algorithm.
 There exist three major concepts that can be used to adjust the pruning:

 1. The definition of the angular region that is used for the pruning.
-This is specified by the number of pruning segments, the reach of the pruning sector and, most importantly, the course around which the pruning segments are centered -- in the following refered to as *symmetry axis*
+This is specified by the number of pruning segments, the reach of the pruning sector and, most importantly, the angle around which the pruning segments are centered -- in the following refered to as *symmetry axis*
 2. The choice of how route segments are grouped for the pruning.
 3. The minimisation criterion that is used as basis for the pruning.